StenlyTU/K8s-training-official/README.md

         kubectl label node <node-name> color=blue

     Generate your own yaml or use this one.
-There is something wrong with it.
+There is something wrong with it(indentation or something is missing).

     ```YAML
     apiVersion: apps/v1